Fadeto/Expression-for-atomatic-null-animation-for-text-in-Adobe-After-Effect/README.md

 Expression for automatic null animation with standart bounce for text layer in Adobe After Effect by using 2 markers for time control.

-"control-01" layer with 2 markers for time control and ease\lenear position animation.
+"Transform-Control" layer with 2 markers for time control and ease\lenear position animation.

-"control-02" layer with standart bounce expression for animation.
+"Bounce-Control" layer with standart bounce expression for animation.

 readme..in developing